New Fortress to begin operations at Mexican floating LNG plant in Sept

-HOUSTON, Aug 8 (Reuters) - U.S. energy firm New Fortress Energy NFE.O plans to start operations at the first of three planned floating LNG plants in Altamira, Mexico in September, the firm said on Tuesday, the country's first production of the super-chilled gas.
+HOUSTON, Aug 8 (Reuters) - U.S. energy supplier New Fortress Energy NFE.O plans to start operations at the first of three planned floating LNG plants in Altamira, Mexico, in September, the firm said on Tuesday, the country's first production of the super-chilled gas.

-New Fortress, along with Mexico's state-owned power utility CFE, is building a liquefied natural gas hub in Altamira in the Gulf of Mexico to convert natural gas into LNG and expand gas supply to Baja California Sur.
+New Fortress, along with Mexico's state-owned power utility CFE, is building a $1.3 billion hub in Altamira in the Gulf of Mexico to produceliquefied natural gas (LNG).

-"(We are) expecting to complete and install the remaining two floating LNG rigs in August and introduce first gas and achieve commercial operations in September," the firm said in a release.
+The company expects to complete and install two remaining floating LNG rigs this month, introduce gas in September and sell its first cargo in October.
+The facility will produce up to 1.4 million metric tons of LNG per yearwhen fully operational, it said.

+"At this point, each of the rigs have achieved mechanical completion, and we're in the process of commissioning various systems while the remaining rigs are still in the queue at shipyard," Chief Financial Officer Christopher Guinta said during an earnings call.

-Two other floating LNG plants are under construction in Altamira, with operations startup planned for the first quarter of 2025, New Fortress said.
+Two other floating LNG plants for Altamiraare under construction with operations startup planned for the first quarter of 2025.

+New Fortress also said it is finalizing an agreement to sell its La Paz power plant in Mexico to CFE for some $180 million, with the transaction expected to be completed in the first quarter of 2024.

+In Puerto Rico, where the company has solid presence, New Fortress' subsidiary Genera PR is since July managing power utility PREPA's thermal power generation system of 4,693 megawatts under a 10-year contract, expanding its presence in the Caribbean.

 (Reporting by Marianna Parraga; Editing by Kirsten Donovan)